 If the motivation to pursue Cloud IaaS is solidified and you’re considering options for your Cloud Migration, this article will answer essential questions regarding one type of migration strategy – the Lift and Shift Cloud Migration Strategy.
-The following questions regarding the Lift and Shift Cloud Migration Strategy will be discussed:

 The Lift and Shift Cloud Migration Strategy, also known as the rehosting strategy, is the process of removing your applications from one infrastructure location and redeploying it in the cloud provider’s infrastructure without altering its functionality and interface usability i.e. without modifying the application code or its features.

 From a technical standpoint, the Lift and Shift Cloud Migration Strategy is the process of copying the applications in your servers and pasting them as is within the servers of your selected provider.
 It involves taking a snapshot of the application server VM’s on the source environment including the OS, boot record, converting into a compatible format (depending on provider), importing it on the provider’s infrastructure as a custom Image, and then re-instantiating the image.